 • clairpostgres: Configures a managed Clair database.
 This is a separate database than the PostgreSQL database used to deploy Project Quay.

 The Project Quay Operator handles any required configuration and installation work needed for Project Quay to use the managed components.
-If the opinionated deployment performed by the Project Quay Operator is unsuitable for your environment, you can provide the Project Quay Operator with unmanaged resources (overrides) as described in the following sections.
+If the opinionated deployment performed by the Project Quay Operator is unsuitable for your environment, you can provide the Project Quay Operator with unmanaged resources, or overrides, as described in the following sections.

 Using unmanaged components for dependencies

-If you have existing components such as PostgreSQL, Redis, or object storage that you want to use with Project Quay, you first configure them within the Project Quay configuration bundle (config.yaml).
+If you have existing components such as PostgreSQL, Redis, or object storage that you want to use with Project Quay, you first configure them within the Project Quay configuration bundle, or the config.yaml file.
 Then, they must be referenced in your QuayRegistry bundle as a Kubernetes Secret while indicating which components are unmanaged.

 Note